-Materials
+A Materials

-In this study, four different mould powders were investigated.
-These are S1 and K1 crystalline slags, S2 glassy slag and H1 mixed slag layer film sample taken during a tail-out from an operating caster.
-Their compositions are listed in Table 1 which have been recalculated from the report of the original suppliers (Table II) by converting F to $CaF_2$ .
-It must be noted that the carbon is added to slow down the mould powder melting rate and thereby control melting uniformity during the casting process.
-This carbon burns out during the powder sintering and melting process so it is not generally present in the liquid slag layer or in the resolidified slag film in the gap.
-Thus, the powder for slag samples S1 and S2 were prepared without adding the carbon in order to reproduce the actual molten slag entering the meniscus region in the continuous
+In this study, four different mold powders were investigated.
+These are S1 and K1 crystalline slags, S2 glassy slag, and H1 mixed slag-layer film sample taken during tail-out from an operating caster.
+Their compositions are listed in Table I, which have been re-calculated from the original suppliers report (Table II) by converting F to CaF2.
+It must be noted that the carbon is added to slow down the mold powder melting rate and thereby control melting uniformity during the casting process.
+This carbon burns out during the powder sintering and melting process, so it is not generally present in the liquid slag layer or in the re-solidified slag film in the gap.
+Thus, the powder for slag samples S1 and S2 were prepared without adding the carbon in order to reproduce the actual molten slag entering the meniscus region in the continuous casting mold, without having to experience the experimental difficulties associating with decarburization.